Prison Legal Education Project

 How we do it:

-Volunteers work with incarcerated individuals at the prison facility during each lesson alongside 5-6 other Penn Law students.
+For prison legal education: Volunteers work with incarcerated individuals at the facility during each lesson alongside a few other Penn Law students.
 The class is collaborative and student-directed: volunteers will work together with the student-partners to review key aspects of legal research and writing and discuss relevant legal issues.
-Volunteers will make a year-long commitment, with 3-4 sessions per semester.
-Transportation for the one-hour trip is provided.
-The pandemic continues to affect access into the prison.
-PLEP leadership is working on developing alternative remote programming in the interim.
-Interested volunteers should sign up for the PLEP listserv to receive updates on resuming in-person classes.
+Transportation for the trip is funded.

 How and when can I join: